JAIS Manuscript Categories – Information for Authors

 Note that it is strongly recommended that authors obtain feedback on working versions of a paper before submission.
 Workshops and conference presentations are an excellent means of obtaining feedback, and information about prior presentations is generally viewed positively.

 Reviews in JAIS are double blind.
 Authors do not know who reviews their paper, and reviewers do not know the names of the authors.
 The Senior Editor and the Editor-in-Chief know the names of all involved.
-Therefore, the authors should write their submission and use references in ways which does not reveal their identity.
+Therefore, the authors should write their submission and use references in such a manner as to not reveal their identity.

 Finally, please note that at least one of the authors of any manuscript submitted must be an AIS member.